 Elk were nearly extirpated from North America by the early 1900s, due to human hunting, competition with domestic grazing animals, and habitat shift and loss (Clark 1999).
 Most of the surviving elk in North America found refuge in the greater Yellowstone area due, in part, to strict hunting regulations and enforcement in the park after 1886.
 Elk herd summer ranges are found throughout Yellowstone (Clark 1999).
 Although populations have fluctuated between 20,000 and 30,000, since 1980 populations have dropped.
-This is likely due to predation by grizzly bears and wolves, regulated human harvest of un-antlered elk north of park boundaries that has historically taken up to 10% of the herd annually, mortality during the harsh winter of 1997, and drought effects on pregnancy and survival (Vucetich et al. 2005; White and Garrott 2005; Eberhardt et al. 2007).
+This is likely due to predation by grizzly bears and wolves, regulated human harvest of un-antlered elk north of park boundaries that has historically taken up to 10% of the herd annually, mortality during the harsh yellows.